 While COVID-19 and seasonal flu have similar symptoms, they are not caused by the same virus.
 That means flu vaccines and the COVID-19 vaccines are designed to protect against the specific viruses that cause their respective illnesses.

 The flu is caused by influenza viruses, and flu vaccines have been around for decades.
-Each year, specific flu vaccines are recommended to help provide the best protection against the strains research says will be the most common that year.
+Each year, all flu vaccines are specifically made to protect against the strains that research says will be most common that year.

 How is each vaccine designed?